gongyuqiqi/codingspirit.github.io/source/_posts/Cpp-Design-Patterns-Singleton.md

 categories: 编程相关
 ---

-Singleton is a widely used design patterns in software engineer.
+Singleton is a widely used design patterns in software engineering.
 This post will tell you when should we use Singleton and how to design a universal,template based Singleton base class.

 <!--more-->